Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning

 \subsection{Confidence Threshold Calibration}

-Figure~2 illustrates the accuracy (blue) --token reduction (orange) trade-offs along different confidence threshold choices for The selected optimal thresholds correspond to the maximum token reduction under the $\leq 0.5\%$ accuracy-drop constraint.
-Based on this profiling, we select: $\tau_{\text{MedQA}} = 0.65$, $\tau_{\text{MathQA}} = 0.20$, $\tau_{\text{MedMCQA}} = 0.60$, and $\tau_{\text{MMLU}} = 0.80$.
-The calibration results for other LLMs are shown in Appendix~\ref{appendix:a} Figure~\ref{fig:llama_cali}--\ref{fig:qwen3-32_cali}.
+Figure~\ref{fig:tradeoff-medqa-gptoss20b} illustrates the accuracy (blue) versus token reduction (orange) tradeoffs across confidence threshold choices.
+The selected optimal thresholds correspond to the maximum token reduction under the $\leq 0.5\%$ accuracy-drop constraint.
+Based on this profiling, we selected: $\tau_{\text{MedQA}} = 0.65$, $\tau_{\text{MathQA}} = 0.20$, $\tau_{\text{MedMCQA}} = 0.60$, and $\tau_{\text{MMLU}} = 0.80$.
+The calibration results for other LLMs are shown in Appendix~\ref{appendix:a} Figures~\ref{fig:llama_cali}--\ref{fig:qwen3-32_cali}.